imBAOSS/email-templating/README.md

 # Email Templating - Frontend Project

+This project was my first exposure to React hooks, so I was pretty excited for it!

 To get this project up and running, you'll need to refer to both the READMEs in the `/client` and `/server` directories and have a server running for each.

 ## Assignment Details and Requirements